AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 * **Enhanced Accessibility:** By providing captions, videos become more accessible to viewers who are deaf or hard of hearing, as well as those who prefer to watch videos with the sound off.
 * **Improved Engagement:** Captions can help retain viewer attention and improve comprehension, especially in noisy environments or when the viewer's native language is different from the video's language.

-These features in Dynamic Media make AI-powered video aptions a valuable tool for content creators looking to enhance their video content's accessibility and engagement.
+These features in Dynamic Media make AI-powered video aptions a valuable tool for content creators looking to enhance their video content's accessibility and engagement. -->

->[!IMPORTANT]
->
->The Dynamic Media best practices in this article may evolve over time as new technologies in Dynamic Media emerge.
-The information below is current for the latest version of Dynamic Media.

-### Add AI-generated captions to your video

-Before you add multiple AI-generated captions to your video, be sure you already have the following in-place:

-* Dynamic Media is set up in an AEM as a Cloud Service environment.
-* A Dynamic Media Video profile is applied to the folder where your

-1.

 ## Add closed captions to video {#adding-captions-to-video}